 If you are currently enrolled in an ADAP, it can continue to provide you with Medicare Part D prescription cost-sharing assistance for drugs on the ADAP formulary.
 In order to be sure you continue receiving this assistance, please notify your local ADAP enrollment worker of any changes in your Medicare Part D plan name or policy number.
-CAREAssist toll-free at (800) 805-2313.

-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call CAREAssist toll-free at (800) 805-2313.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call: